Aaron Rodgers Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Matchup vs. Minnesota

-- Rodgers averaged 237.4 passing yards per game in nine matchups against the Vikings, 30.1 yards less than his over/under for Sunday.
+- Rodgers averages 237.4 passing yards per game in nine matchups against the Vikings, 30.1 fewer yards his over/under in Sunday's game.

-- Rodgers threw a touchdown pass seven times and multiple TDS four times over four of those contests against the Vikings.
+- Rodgers threw a touchdown pass seven times and multiple TDs in four of those games against the Vikings.

 - Note: Rodgers' stats vs. Vikings date back to 2016.

-- The 260.6 passing yards the Vikings give up per game makes them the NFL's 16th-ranked pass defense this season.
+- The Vikings are giving up 260.6 passing yards per game this year, the NFL's 16th-ranked pass defense.

-- At 1.4 passing TDs allowed per game, the Vikings defense is ranked eighth in the league.
+- The Vikings' defense is eighth in the NFL, allowing 1.4 passing touchdowns per game.

 Recent Performances